openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Token Response (including vp_token)

-This is the example token response containing a `vp_token` which contains a verifiable presentation (and credential) in LD Proof format.
+This is the example token response containing a VP Token which contains a verifiable presentation (and credential) in LD Proof format.

 Note: in accordance with (#security_considerations) the verifiable presentation's `challenge` claim is set to the value of the `nonce` request parameter value and the `domain` claim contains the RP's `client_id`.